nigelhorne/ged2site/README.md

 Acknowledgements:

-fullcalendar.io for the calendar view
+http://fullcalendar.io for the calendar view

+https://github.com/weichie/animated-Timeline for the family history view

 Google for the map page